aya49/202105_sfu_cmpt_127/labs/01/README.md

 C has several native (i.e. predefined) variable types.
 They differ by the kind of value they store and by the range of possible values.
 Here are the most commonly used variable types in C:

+`void` is a special type that means "nothing".

 **floating-point types**

 | Type specifiers | Precision (decimal digits) | Exponent range |